Columnar vs. Row-based Databases

 And the impact on real-time reporting

 1. Databases using columnar storage have a major benefit over equivalent databases using row-based storage: query performance for analytical queries that crunch through lots of data are much faster.
 Data is only accessed if required to compute the query result.
-On the other hand row-based database solutions retrieve the entire row, even if only few out of many columns are required to run the query.
-Add that multiple optimizations in modern CPUs (e.g. Single Instruction, Multiple Data (SIMD)operations, super-scalar functions, hardware accelerated string-based operations) work well on columnar data but often don’t benefit queries on row-based data.
+On the other hand, row-based database solutions retrieve the entire row, even if only a few out of many columns are required to run the query.
+Add that multiple optimizations in modern CPUs (e.g. Single Instruction, Multiple Data (SIMD)operations, super-scalar functions, hardware-accelerated string-based operations) work well on columnar data but often don’t benefit queries on row-based data.

 - Most modern analytical and reporting relational databases such as Amazon Redshift, SAP HANA and Actian’s Vector database use columnar storage.
 In fact, even Oracle and Microsoft SQL Server, traditionally row-based databases, provide columnar capabilities (at a cost) to improve query performance.

 - If you are looking for a high-performance solution to support reporting through SQL-based tools then you should be considering a columnar database.
 But…

 2. Single-row operations on columnar databases are generally less efficient, and with that, despite attempts from database programmers to mitigate the issue, (a lot) slower compared to row-based databases.
 Columnar databases prefer to process inserts, updates and deletes (or merges) as batch operations.
 Row-based databases, built for fast and efficient On-Line Transaction Processing (OLTP) in highly concurrent environments, often heavily indexed, are very good at processing single-row operations.